ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_considerations.md

 Ensure to plan for and implement the following solutions for monitoring your instance and instance components.

 - A logging server that includes log forwarding or collection for all instance components and adequate log retention.
+The [VMware vRealize LogInsight on IBM Cloud](/docs/vmwaresolutions?topic=vmwaresolutions-vrops_overview) offering can help you with log management and visibility.
 - An alert infrastructure, including configuration of the SMTP server and short message service (SMS) gateway, as needed.
-- Proactive monitoring of hosts, drives, management software, and network.
-- vSAN monitoring, if applicable.
+- Proactive monitoring of hosts, drives, management software, and network, including vSAN monitoring if applicable.
+The [VMware vRealize Operations on IBM Cloud](/docs/vmwaresolutions?topic=vmwaresolutions-vrops_overview) offering can help you operate and monitor the performance, health, and capacity of your VMware environment.
 - Capacity monitoring and planning.
 You can [add and remove clusters](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingviewingclusters#vc_addingviewingclusters) and [add and remove hosts](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservers) to your instance from the {{site.data.keyword.vmwaresolutions_short}} console.
 - Monitoring your backup infrastructure and backup jobs.